crate/cratedb-guide/docs/integrate/postgresql/usage.md

-(postgresql-tutorial)=
+(postgresql-usage)=
 # Load data from PostgreSQL into CrateDB

-The tutorial will walk you through starting [PostgreSQL] and CrateDB, inserting a record into PostgreSQL, loading data into a CrateDB table, and validating that the data has been stored successfully.
+The usage guide will walk you through starting [PostgreSQL] and CrateDB, inserting a record into PostgreSQL, loading data into a CrateDB table, and validating that the data has been stored successfully.
 The data transfer is supported by the